 Even though designed by Naughty Dog, the two young developers probably felt the humorous tone was mandatory.
-Electronic Arts had previously insisted that they should add some comic relief to Keef the Thief, an Amiga exclusive, which the designers felt didn’t fit the overall tone.
+Electronic Arts had previously insisted that they should add some comic relief to Keef the Thief, an Amiga exclusive, which the designers felt like a forced choice.
 It is no big surprise, then, to note that Rings of Power manages to expertly alternate between comical, weird and downright creepy.

 While Rings of Power feels like a true RPG, the focus is not on leveling up and winning battles, like any other 8/16 bit titles in the genre.
 The search for the rings – instead of the usual quests/subquests system or exploring dungeons and caves – relies solely on searching for clues and talking to people to get information.
 The clues are so cryptic and the main quest so convoluted that… Honestly?
 At this time, I think it would be wrong to define Rings of Power as an actual RPG.

 Gameplay is closer to a semi-graphical adventure, like Deja vu, one that will bring you from the highest mountain to the depths of the deepest sea.
 But you will need a map, believe me.
 Literally, it is a sprawling open world adventure with a heavy focus on exploration and trying to survive battles, even though there’s always a chance to escape them.
 My theory is reinforced by how the inventory is only used for quest items and goods to buy/sell, there are no potions/armor/weapons.
 Has anyone ever heard of a early 90s RPG with no equipment?

 At best, Rings of Power can be defined as an rpg-lite, with a heavy focus on finding the right clues, talking to the right people and finding the right secrets.

 Thirty cities to visit before you die